In This Section:

-Students who do not intend to complete a course or courses must cancel the course on ACORN before the final date to cancel courses without academic penalty (see Sessional Dates).
+Students who do not intend to complete a course or courses must cancel the course on ACORN before the final date to cancel courses without academic penalty (see Academic Dates and Deadlines).
 Students still enrolled in a course after the final date to cancel the course will receive a mark for that course (unless Late Withdrawal is requested).
 Not attending classes, ceasing to complete further course work, and/or not writing the examination do not constitute grounds for cancellation without academic penalty from a course after the cancellation deadline; the course remains on the record with the mark earned, including a zero for incomplete work.

 Students are not permitted to cancel or withdraw from a course in which an allegation of academic misconduct is pending from the time of the alleged offence until the final resolution of the allegation.

 The Faculty of Arts & Science has a mechanism to assist students, in conjunction with their College Registrars, to remedy situations, particularly in their early years at university, where personal or other circumstances mean they are irretrievably behind in a course.
 Students who have fallen behind with assignments or are not at all prepared to write exams in one or more of courses can contact their College Registrar’s Office to discuss a Late Withdrawal After the Drop Date (LWD) from the course.